unsik6/Inha_Tutoring_DataStructure/README.md

 # Inha_Tutoring_DataStructure

-This repository is just the list of assignment I prepare for my tutee.
+This repository is just the list of tasks I prepare for my tutees.

-In this repo, I will have store the solution of the assignment below.
+In this repo, I will have store the solution of the tasks below.
+The tasks I give to tutees basically aim to practice to implement of the data structure by solving problem.

+I hope it will be helpful for students attending Inha University or students who are just starting to study data structure.

 |Week|DataStructure|Assginment|
 |:---:|:---:|:---:|